RobertRol/SimpleHC12/README.md

 ## Comments and Restrictions

 Please note that I was not able to get a working connection between my HC12 modules when setting the baudrate above 19200.
+This might be due to the dependecy on `SoftwareSerial`, which seems to have problems at baudrates above 19200, see http://forum.arduino.cc/index.php?topic=180844.0.
+Possible work-arounds for this are given in https://github.com/SlashDevin/NeoGPS/blob/master/extras/doc/Installing.md#2-choose-a-serial-port.

 Using simple checksums to ensure data integrity does not capture all transmission errors.
 For instance, the messages "12345" and "12354" would produce the same checksum although the last two integers are flipped.